Delhi violence: Situation peaceful but tense in riot-hit areas, four more bodies fished out from drains

 Acting Delhi Police Commissioner SN Shrivastava visited DCP Amit Sharma who is undergoing treatment after suffering serious injuries in the clashes Shrivastava has been given the additional charge of Delhi Police Commissioner, following Amulya Patnaik's retirement on Saturday.

 Shrivastava visited Max Hospital in Patparganj and inquired about the health of Sharma, Deputy Commissioner of Police (Shahdara), who suffered injuries to his head and hand in violence in Gokulpuri on February 24 "His health has improved and he was likely to be shifted to the ward later today.
 He has undergone the surgery.
-He is having his meals now and recovering from the serious injuries," a family friend told PTI..
+He is having his meals now and recovering from the serious injuries," a family friend told PTI.
+PTI GVS/AMP/NOU/GJS/VIT/ASG BUN ABH RT KJ KJ KJ.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)